-SIG introduced the 516 at the 2010 SHOT Show.
-The 516 is actually a line of rifles with varying configurations aimed at specific markets.
-They are gas-piston operated with a 3-position (4-position optional) gas regulator and employ a piston to reset the bolt as opposed to the DI method that vents much of the gas into to bolt chamber to reset it.
+SIG SAUER introduced the 516 at the 2010 SHOT Show.
+The SIG 516 is actually a line of rifles with varying configurations aimed at specific markets.
+They are gas-piston system operated with a 3-position (4-position optional) gas regulator and employ a piston to reset the bolt as opposed to the direct-impingement (DI) method that vents much of the gas into the bolt chamber to reset it.
 While much ink and plenty of electrons have been spilled on the pros and cons of piston ARs version DI models, the basic advantage claimed by team piston is that venting the gas directly into the bolt also vents a lot of crap in there as well.
-That leads to a buildup of gunk in the bolt carrier area which could eventually lead to a failure to fire if the gun is not kept reasonably clean . . .
+That leads to a buildup of gunk in the bolt-carrier area which could eventually lead to a failure to fire if the gun is not kept reasonably clean . . .

 The major negative of the piston system is that there’s no real standard here.
 Where most manufacturers of DI weapons have fully interchangeable parts, each piston manufacturer employs their own design so you’re somewhat locked into a vendor.
 I’m not sure this is a really serious disadvantage for people who are content with purchasing complete uppers as that’s where the entire piston system lives.

 As in most things, of course, YMMV.
-If you are in an intense firefight and dumping hundreds of rounds downrange without much time to clean your gun, the piston may be a good choice.
-For most of us, provided we start our day with a clean rifle, we’re probably not going to shoot enough rounds in a single session for the buildup of gunk in a DI rifle to bother us.
+If you are in an intense firefight and dumping hundreds of rounds downrange without much time to clean your gun, the piston may be a good choice to avoid malfunctions.
+For most of us, provided we start our day with a clean rifle, we’re probably not going to shoot enough rounds in a single session for the buildup of gunk in a DI-gas system rifle to bother us.

 But let me add two contradicting thoughts.
 First, the DI model has been in heavy use since the Vietnam era.
 If the DI model was seriously flawed, the DOD would likely have looked at replacing it with a piston version in the standard issue weapon system.
 On the other hand, Vietnam was wet jungle.
 It’s only been the last 20 years or so that our soldiers have had to fight in a totally different environment – one filled with sand.
 Lots of sand.
 It would seem that, with fine particulates in the wind, the less crap that gets blown into your bolt carrier group, the better.